bitmax-exchange/bitmax-pro-api/source/includes/_rest_pub.md

  `commissionReserveRate` | `String`  | e.g. `"0.001"`, see below.

 When placing orders, you should comply with all criteria above.
-More details can be found at
+More details can be found in the [Place Order](#place-order) section.